alukosdev/ccsp/guidance/csa-top-threats.md

 ==- Security Issue 11: Cloud Storage Data Exfiltration

 Cloud storage data exfiltration is an incident involving sensitive, protected, or confidential information.
 These data may be released, viewed, stolen, or used by an individual outside of the organization's operating environment.
 Data exfiltration may be the primary objective of a targeted attack and may result from an exploited vulnerability or misconfiguration, application vulnerabilities, or poor security practice.
-Exfiltration may involve any kind of information that was not intended for public release, for example, personal health information (PHI), financial information, personally identifiable information (PII), trade secrets, and intellectual property (IP).
+Exfiltration may involve any kind of information that was not intended for public release, for example, protected health information (PHI), financial information, personally identifiable information (PII), trade secrets, and intellectual property (IP).

 ==-